-It is possible to specify which IPv4 or IPV6 address the SNMP agent will use as source address by configuring agent ip.
+It is possible to specify which IPv4 or IPv6 address the SNMP agent will listening the SNMP packets by configuring agent ip.
+With this configuration will be accepted only SNMP packets to this IP.

-The source IP address used must be configured on the device.
+The IP address used must be configured on the device.